Glossary

 What is Return on Ad Spend (ROAS)?

-Return on ad spend (ROAS) is a marketing metric that measures the amount of revenue earned for every dollar spent on advertising.
-Similar to return on investment (ROI), ROAS measures the ROI of money invested into digital advertising.
-In addition to the overall ROAS of an entire marketing budget, it can be measured more granularly based on specific ads, targeting, campaigns, and so on.
+ROAS measures the amount of revenue earned for every dollar spent on advertising.
+Similar to return on investment (ROI), for any business or personal investment, ROAS measures the ROI of money spend on advertising.
+You can measure your complete and overall ROAS of an entire marketing budget, but you can also measure more granularly, calculating return on ad spend on specific ad campaigns, targeting, and more.

 How do you calculate return on ad spend?